 Skip to content

-A new piece of clinical research has found that taking a probiotic supplement, containing Lactobacillus reuteri RC-14 and Lactobacillus rhamnosus GR-1, alongside conventional antibiotic medication significantly improved the symptoms of Bacterial Vaginosis (BV) (see Probiotics Learning Lab for glossary), curing 83.1% of patients within 60 days of treatment 1.
+A new piece of clinical research has found that taking a probiotic supplement, containing Lactobacillus reuteri RC-14 and Lactobacillus rhamnosus GR-1, alongside conventional antibiotic medication significantly improved the symptoms of Bacterial Vaginosis (BV), curing 83.1% of patients within 60 days of treatment 1.

 The aim of this research was to assess the effectiveness of these two strains of bacteria in managing genital infections, as well as their effectiveness in maintaining a healthy intimate flora.
 So you can see why we're excited about the positive results!